Feb 20, 2023

 Plugins can perform several duties to enhance eCommerce security, such as detecting bots, blocking untrusted networks, and removing malware.

-If you create your online store using a CMS like WordPress or an eCommerce website builder, below are some of the most popular security plugins:
+If you create your online store using WordPress, below are some of the most popular security plugins:

 - Wordfence.
 It is likely the most popular WordPress security plugin, with over four million downloads.
 Using a built-in malware scanner, Wordfence identifies and blocks malicious requests containing suspicious code or content.
 Furthermore, it can also limit login sessions to protect your site from brute force attacks.